ankush-web-eng/brolangf/README.md

 <img src = "/public/architecture.png">
 </div>

-- On production, this application is working on Client-Server architecture because of this independent student developer's tight budget, moreover the code has been commented context/Codecontext.tsx.
+- On production, this application is working on Client-Server architecture because of this independent student-developer's tight budget, moreover the code has been commented in context/CodeContext.tsx.

 - The Web-Socket server's code and Worker's code is available in server/ directory.

 ### Open Source